thompsop1sou/custom-screen-buffers/README.md

 As you uncomment these lines, you should see results like the following:

 ![Screen Shader Examples](screen_shader_examples.png "Screen Shader Examples")

+> **Note:** The effect will only be visible when the project is running.
+The buffers are passed by actual cameras, which means the effect relies on having all of those cameras pointed in the same direction.
+Because of this, it will only be visible when the cameras are actually being used, that is, when the project is running.
+The effect won't work through the 3D viewport in the editor.

 ### Camera Scene